 4.2.2 The recipient's mailbox is over its storage limit (OR) The size of the message exceeds the recipient's size limits for incoming email Either the recipient's mailbox is over its storage limit or the message delivery directory (folder) on the recipient's mail server is currently over a size limit imposed by the Network Administrator (e.g. possibly as a result of the mail server having been down for some time, having been repaired, and currently in the process of collecting thousands of queued up messages).
-However, SMTP response 422 can also be received if the email being sent is larger than the incoming emails size limit in operation at the recipient's mail server (particularly when that recipient's mail server is Exchange Server).
-4.3.1 The recipient's mail server is experiencing a Disk Full condition The recipient's mail server is experiencing a Disk Full error condition, or an Out of Memory (too many file handles) error condition (Microsoft Exchange).
-4.3.2 The recipient's Exchange Server incoming mail queue has been stopped This is an SMTP status response specific to Microsoft Exchange Server.
-It ndicates that the recipient's mail queue on their Exchange Server has bee stopped (frozen), probably while the Network Administrator troubleshoots some problem.
-4.4.1 The recipient's server is not responding This is an error emanating from your server indicating that the recipient's server is not responding.
-Your server will automatically try again a number of times - how many depends on how your server has been configured.
-4.4.2 The connection was dropped during transmission Your server started delivering the message but the connection was broker during transmission.
-This may be an unusual transient error - however, if keeps happening you should investigate possible problems with your server's network card, your Internet routers, processes hogging the resources of your server, and anything else which could result in a networ connection being broken.
+However, SMTP response 422 can also be received if the email being sent is larger than the incoming emails size limit in operation at the recipient's mail server (particularly when that recipient's mail server is Exchange 4.3.1 The recipient's mail server is experiencing a Disk Full condition Server).
+The recipient's mail server is experiencing a Disk Full error condition, or an Out of Memory (too many file handles) error condition (Microsoft Exchange).
+4.3.2 The recipient's Exchange Server incoming mail queue has been stopped This is an SMTP status response specific to Microsoft Exchange Server indicates that the recipient's mail queue on their Exchange Server has stopped (frozen), probably while the Network Administrator troubles some problem.
+4.4.1 The recipient's 4.1 Server is not responding.
+Your server will automatically try again of times - how many depends on how your server has been co 4.4.2 The connection was dropped during transmission Your server started delivering the message but the connection was broken during transmission.
+This may be an unusual transient error - however, if it keeps happening you should investigate possible problems with your server's network card, your Internet routers, processes hogging the resources of your server, and anything else which could result in a network connection being broken.
 4.4.6 The maximum hop count was exceeded for the message The maximum hop count was exceeded for your message.
 The most likely cause of this error status code is that your message is looping internally on your server, internally between two of your organisation's servers, or, sometimes, looping between your server and the recipient's server.
-4.4.7 Your outgoing message timed out.
-Your outgoing message timed out because of problems with the receiving server who objected to your message.
-Typically there is a problem with the message header (such as too many recipients, in most cases, or a protocol timeout between the two servers).
+4.4.7 Your outgoing message timed out because of problems with the receiver who objected to your message.
+Typically there is a problem with the receiver who objected to your message.
+Typically there is a problem with the receiver who objected to your message.
+Typically there is a problem with the receiver who objected to your message.
+Typically there is a problem with the receiver who objected to your message.
+Typically there is a problem with the receiver who objected to your message.
+Typically there is a problem with the receiver who objected to your message.
 4.4.9 Routing error This is a Microsoft Exchange Server specific error code.
 As per Microsoft's documentation this error code is returned when either of the following conditions occurs: an SMTP connector is configured to use DNS without a smart host and also uses a non-SMTP address space (e.g. X.400), or A message was sent to a recipient who was identified as a member of a routing group that was deleted.